CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 }
 ```

-Each app contains 1000 generated enums, 1000 generated protocols and 1000 protocol implementations.
-With that way, the only variables are the linking methods, architectures, and the number of used frameworks.
+Each application contains 1000 generated enums, 1000 generated protocols and 1000 protocol implementations.
+The only variables are the linking methods, the architectures and the number of frameworks used.

-For mergeable frameworks, the dynamically linked app in the four-layered-architecture has been also enabled for mergeable frameworks.
-As similar results to the statically linked frameworks are expected, this app is only used as a comparison that mergeable libraries behave as expected.
+For `mergeable libraries`, the dynamically linked app in the four-layer architecture was enabled.
+As similar results to the statically linked frameworks are expected, this application is only used as a comparison that mergeable libraries behave as expected thus can indeed achieve the start up time of a statically linked application.
+Let's find out!

 ## Test results
-The following sections show the results of the described applications in the four mentioned metrics: app size, memory usage, compile time, and cold launch time.
+The following sub-sections show the results of the applications described in terms of the four metrics mentioned: application size, memory usage, compile time and cold start time.

 ### App size
 ![App size benchmarking results](assets/benchmarking/app-size.png)
-The results of the app size measurements are shown in the table above.
-Dynamic and static linking are shown in the columns while the four different architectures are shown in the rows.
-Each cell is then further subdivided into three smaller cells.
-The first cell shows the overall application bundle size, while the second shows the size of the main executable and the third shows the size of the Frameworks folder.
-As there is no such folder for statically linked applications, this cell is marked with “n/a” in the table.
-Dynamic linking with the monolith architecture is also not possible and is therefore marked “n/a” as well.
+The results of the application size measurements are shown in the table above.
+Dynamic and static linking are shown in the columns, while the four different architectures are shown in the rows.

-The results of the statically linked application for the 4-layered and protocol modular architecture show the expected results of having a similar size as the monolith application, even if a bit smaller.
-The 4-layered dynamically linked application is about 30% bigger than the static monolithic application, showing the overhead for packaging the same code in 300 different dynamic frameworks.
-The Core-separated application has an application bundle size that is about 22% bigger than the monolith application or the comparable statically linked application, showing the overhead for 200 dynamic frameworks to be smaller than for 300 frameworks.
-It thus could be concluded that 100 dynamic frameworks have roughly an overhead of 10 MB.
+The results of the statically linked application for the four-layer and protocol modular architectures show the expected results of having a similar size to the monolithic application, although slightly smaller.

+The four-layer dynamically linked application is about 30% larger than the static monolithic application, showing the overhead of packaging the same code in 300 different dynamic frameworks.

+The core-separated application has an application bundle size that is about 22% larger than either the monolithic application or the comparable statically linked application, showing that the overhead for 200 dynamic frameworks is less than for 300 frameworks.
+It can be concluded that 100 dynamic frameworks have an overhead of approximately 10MB.

-Outliers from this data are both the dynamically and statically linked 3-layered applications.
-They show a significant reduction in bundle size, application size and Frameworks folder size respectively.
-Even after multiple retests, the results stayed the same.
-One possible explanation could be a specific Swift compiler optimization that happens for this architecture, even if it is unlikely.
-Confirming that all 200 dynamic frameworks were part of the application bundle did also not help explain the significantly smaller size.
-As each of the dynamic frameworks is about of the same size as the frameworks from the other applications, the explanation of this discrepancy cannot be explained.
+Outliers from this data are both the dynamically and statically linked three-layer applications.
+They show a significant reduction in bundle size, application size and frameworks folder size respectively.
+Even after multiple retests, the results remained the same.
+A possible explanation could be a specific Swift compiler optimisation for this architecture, although this is unlikely.
+Confirming that all 200 dynamic frameworks were part of the application bundle also failed to explain the significantly smaller size.
+Since each of the dynamic frameworks is about the same size as the frameworks in the other applications, there is no explanation for this discrepancy.

-For the applications with fewer modules, the application sizes are shown in the following table.
-They all are very similar in size to the monolith application.
-The main executable for the dynamically compiled applications in the table even have the exact same size.
+They are all very similar in size to the monolithic application.
+In fact, the main executable for the dynamically compiled applications in the table is exactly the same size.
 The only measurable size difference was then seen in the size of the dynamic frameworks folder.

 ### Memory usage
 ![Memory usage benchmarking results](assets/benchmarking/memory-usage.png)

-The results of the memory usage measurements show the expected results as seen in the table above.
-All measured values are in the range of (10.3 ± 0.5)MB, regardless of device age, architecture and linking method.
-As all applications load the same view when launching, this result is expected.
-The small remaining difference can only be explained with run-to-run variations.
+The results of the memory usage measurements show the expected results as shown in the table above.
+All readings are in the range of (10.3 ± 0.5) MB, regardless of device age, architecture and linking method.

+As all applications load the same view at startup, this result is expected.
+The small remaining difference can only be explained by run-to-run variations.
 As this measurement showed no deviation, it was not measured for the test cases with fewer dynamic frameworks.
-It would be expected that the memory usage would be in the same range as well.
+It would be expected that the memory usage would also be in the same range.

 ### Compile time

 ![Compile time benchmarking results](assets/benchmarking/compile-time.png)

-The results of the compile-time measurements are shown in the figure below.
-Results of the incremental build are marked accordingly.
-The compilation of the monolith application took 115.8 s.
-Compiling the 4-layered modular, 3-layered modular and protocol modular static linked applications was around 5 to 20s faster than the monolith application with 109.5 s, 105.3 s and 95.4 s respectively.
-This increase in speed could be due to an increase in the parallel compilation of the different static frameworks.
-With a monolith application, Xcode may not be as optimized to compile the different source code files in parallel.
+The results of the compile-time measurements are shown in the graph below.
+The incremental build results are marked accordingly.

+Compiling the monolith application took 115.8 s.
+Compiling the four-layer modular, three-layer modular and protocol modular static linked applications was about 5 to 20 s faster than the monolith application at 109.5 s, 105.3 s and 95.4 s respectively.
+This increase in speed could be due to an increase in parallel compilation of the different static frameworks.
+With a monolith application, Xcode may not be as optimised to compile the different source files in parallel.

-Compiling the dynamically linked 4-layered application compared to the statically linked application took about 32% longer.
-This increase may be the overhead of compiling the different dynamic frameworks and linking them to the main executable.
-For the protocol modular and 3-layered application, no noticeable build time difference can be seen compared to the statically linked counterpart.
-This is in contrast to the increase for the 4-layered application.
+Compiling the dynamically linked four-layer application took about 32% longer than the statically linked application.
+This increase may be due to the overhead of compiling the various dynamic frameworks and linking them to the main executable.

+For the protocol modular and three-layer application, there is no noticeable difference in build time compared to the statically linked counterpart.
+In contrast, there is an increase for the four-layer application.
 Incremental builds for all modular application architectures are then faster than the clean build by a factor of 2-3.
-For the monolithic application, no such decrease can be observed.
-This is likely the case as Xcode will recompile all files in the monolithic module, resulting in the same build time as with a clean build (or even a slightly longer time as seen in this example).
+There is no such decrease for the monolithic application.
+This is probably because Xcode recompiles all files in the monolithic module, resulting in the same build time as a clean build (or even slightly longer, as seen in this example).

-Compared to the compile times for the applications with fewer static and dynamic frameworks (by a factor of 10) as seen in Figure 4.6, the clean build time decreases drastically.
-For the 4-layered application, the dynamically linked application now compiles in 47,4 s instead of 144.3 s for example.
-The other two application architectures see a similar reduction in compile time, if not as drastic as the 4-layered applications.
-The dynamically linked 3-layered and protocol modular applications now compile faster than their statically linked counterparts.
-As this is not the case for the 4-layered application, there seems to be a threshold somewhere between 20 and 30 frameworks (for the configurations tested in this benchmark), under which it is faster to compile them dynamically.
+Compared to the compile times for the applications with fewer static and dynamic frameworks (by a factor of 10), as shown in the graph, the clean build time is drastically reduced.
+For example, for the four-layer application, the dynamically linked application now compiles in 47.4 seconds instead of 144.3 seconds.

+The other two application architectures see a similar reduction in compile time, although not as drastic as the four-layer applications.
+The dynamically linked three-layer and protocol modular applications now compile faster than their statically linked counterparts.
+As this is not the case for the four-layer application, there seems to be a threshold somewhere between 20 and 30 frameworks (for the configurations tested in this benchmark) under which it is faster to compile dynamically.
 Above this threshold, static linking seems to be faster.

 ### Launch time
-Launch time of the application is heavily dependend on the used device.
-Due to that, the tests were run on iPhones from different generations.
-The tested phones were an iPhone 6s, an iPhone Xs and an iPhone 14 Pro.
-These phones were not brand new for these tests and already heavily used for app development.
-Even though these phones were used, the results should still be valid as all devices still indicated high performance mode on their battery health settings.
+The launch time of the application is highly dependent on the device used.
+For this reason, the tests were carried out on iPhones of different generations.

+The phones tested were an iPhone 6s, an iPhone Xs and an iPhone 14 Pro.
+These phones were not brand new at the time of the tests and had already been used extensively for app development.
+Even though these phones were in use, the results should still be valid, as all of the devices still showed high performance mode in their battery health settings.

-The following three figures show the cold launch times of the tested applications on the different iPhones (6s, Xs and 14 Pro) respectively:
+The following three graphs show the cold start times of the tested applications on the different iPhones (6s, Xs and 14 Pro):

 ![Launch time usage benchmarking results](assets/benchmarking/launch-6s.png)